FriendSoftwareLabs/presence/README.md

 ### Development

-For development purposes, it is probably better to clone this repo to a more convenient place and use the provided update script to move files to the appropriate folder.
+For development purposes, it is probably better to clone this repo to a more convenient place and use the provided update.sh script to move files to the appropriate folder.

 ### Running

-While in the Presence folder, the server can be run directly with 'node presence.js', or FriendCore can autostart it when it starts up, or it can be run through the provided phoenix script, which will write to error.log and restart.log and pick it back up if it falls down.
+While in the Presence folder, the server can be run directly with `node presence.js`, or FriendCore can autostart it when it starts up, or it can be run through the provided phoenix script, which will write to error.log and restart.log and pick it back up if it falls down.